meft-sad/lab-chamber-/README.md

 This has as advantage to reduce the computational cost of the calculation of the temperature but it introduces an error.
 The maximu value of the error introduced is 0.8587°C.

 ## Flame
 The sensor KY-026 is used.
-It is principally composed by an Infra-red sensor: when fire burns it emits a small amount of infra-red light, this light will be received by the Photodiode on the sensor module.
+It is principally composed by an Infra-red sensor: when fire burns it emits a small amount of infra-red light, this light will be received by the photodiode on the sensor module.
+The sensor has both an analogic and digital output.
+It has also an amplifier to amplify the signal according to the potentiometer and a comparator which pulls up the digital output if a flame is detected.
+It is possible to control the sensitivy by adjusting the potentiometer.
+Since the analog output was already used for the measurement of the temperature, the digital output is used.
+When it gets high it means that flame is detected and an LED will turn on.